Insper Institute of Education and Research

 Abstract: We study how banks restructure their operations after M&As and the implications for bank outcomes and credit provision.
 We leverage rich data at the branch level of private Brazilian banks, including labor force characteristics and financial information such as assets, liabilities, revenues, and costs.
 The consolidated conglomerates engage in substantial resources reallocation compared to their private counterparts.
 Acquirer and target branches are restructured on different margins.
 Labor is reallocated towards acquirer branches, which experience an increase in the quality of their loan officers.
 Restructuring increases profitability in both acquirer and target branches, in markets where the event leads to a meaningful increase in market power and in markets where it does not.
 Improvements in lending provision and deposits collection at acquirer branches, and cost reduction in target branches are behind this increase in profitability.
 Our results point out that restructuring is an essential value-creation mechanism of M&As above and beyond concentration gains, and that it reshapes the provision of financial services across the branch network of the new conglomerate.

-Bank branches, crime and financial technology adoption: evidence from Brazil
+Bank branches and financial technology adoption: evidence from Brazil

 Publication in Refereed Brazilian Journal